 My Dog Swallowed a Tennis Ball: Our Vet Explains What to Do

 If your dog has eaten a tennis ball, contact the vet immediately.
-They can recommend that you either induce vomiting or bring your pet to the veterinary clinic.
+They can recommend several options in order to deal with the situation safely.

 Dogs use their mouths to explore their surroundings.
 You likely have often seen them with various things in their mouths, happily chewing on them!
 A common item is a tennis ball, which is frequently used for playing fetch.
 As with any item that ends up in a dog’s mouth, though, there is a risk that the tennis ball will be shredded into pieces and swallowed.
 Large dog breeds can even swallow the tennis ball whole.

 If your dog likes to chew various objects, it won’t be long before they start chewing tennis balls.
-Therefore, you must take precautions to avoid serious health problems.
+Therefore, you must take precautions to avoid serious health problems and always supervise your dog when chewing their toys.

 If your dog has swallowed a tennis ball, it is a problem and represents a medical emergency.
 If they only swallowed parts of it, it is possible that there will be no harm, and your dog will pass them in their feces in a day or two.
 Here’s what you can do.